These easy, Sugared Cranberries are perfect for charcuterie boards, holiday gifts, drink garnishes, and wowing your holiday party guests!

 I have been on a roll making cranberry recipes.
 I bought too many from Costco and Trader Joe's and needed ways to use them.

-I forgot about the giant bag of cranberries in the fridge when I went to Trader Joes and ended up buying four more bags. oops!
+I forgot about the giant bag of cranberries in the fridge when I went to Trader Joe's and bought four more bags.
+Oops!

 So now I am making all the things with cranberries in them.
 Did you see the Cranberry Relish we shared?
 I also made Cranberry fluff salad, a cranberry Moscow mule, fresh cranberry sauce, and cranberry salsa.